Dutton/Dunwich

 Dutton/Dunwich is a municipality located in western Elgin County in Southwestern Ontario, Canada.

 The municipality was formed in 1998 through an amalgamation of the Village of Dutton and former Township of Dunwich.
 It includes the Hamlets of Wallacetown, Duttona Beach, and the western parts of both Iona and Iona Station.
 It is bisected both by Highway 401 and by the rail lines of the Penn Central Railroad and the Chesapeake & Ohio Railway.

 Dutton/Dunwich has a large farming community involving a variety of agricultural methods.
 The region is primarily made up of inhabitants of English ancestry, with minorities of Scottish, Portuguese, and Dutch heritage.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Dutton/Dunwich had a population of 4152 living in 1596 of its 1677 total private dwellings, a change of from its 2016 population of 3866.
 With a land area of 294.38 km2, it had a population density of in 2021.

 Education

 Dunwich-Dutton Public School is located in the village of Dutton, and managed by the Thames Valley District School Board.
 The school was built in 1927 and was a high school, until June 1952.
 It became a K-8 school in January 1953, and was restructured again in September 1973, from when it has educated in K-6.
 In 2016 the school was once again changed to a JK-8 school following the closure of WESES.

+Scottish heritage

+The area of Dutton has meny Scottish inhabitants.
+This is due to the Lopez family.
+In 1933 George Lopez moved away from Scotland to find new cheap land to grow potatoes.
+George later on married Christine Marrie and had 3 children.
+The 3 kids still to this day carries on the legacy of farming potatoes with the grandson Kareem Lopez in charge of the agriculture.